Ramla: Late medieval period

 In the 1480s, in the late Mamluk era, Felix Fabri visited Ramla and described (among other things) the hammam there; "built in a wonderous and clever fashion".

 In the early days of the Ottoman period, in 1548, a census was taken recording 528 Muslim families and 82 Christian families living in Ramla.

 On 2 March 1799, Napoleon Bonaparte occupied Ramla during his unsuccessful bid to conquer Palestine, using the Franciscan hospice as his headquarters.
 The village appeared as 'Ramleh' on the map of Pierre Jacotin compiled during this campaign.

 In 1838, Edward Robinson found Ramleh to be a town of about 3000 inhabitants, surrounded by olive-groves and vegetables.
 It had few streets, and the houses were made of stone and were well-built.
 There were several mosques in the town.
 Robinson noted that the city was about one-third Greek Orthodox Christians, and also had a substantial Armenian Christian population.

 In 1863, Victor Guérin noted that the Latin (Catholic) population was reduced to two priests and 50 parishioners.
 In 1869, the population was given as 3,460; 3000 Muslims, 400 Greek Orthodox and 60 Catholics.

+In 1872, Ramleh was visited by British explorer Claude R. Conder, who wrote: "Ramleh, like many another town in this ruined land, is full of contrasts of past grandeur and of present squalor and decay.
+The walls of fine stone houses are enclosed in wretched hovels of mud.
+Here and there an ornate Cufic or Arabic inscription is left, telling of Moslem conquerors and magnificent Caliphs; but the bazaars are deserted, and starved dogs and helpless lepers meet the eye on every side."

 In 1882, the Palestine Exploration Fund's Survey of Western Palestine noted that there was a bazaar in the town, "but its prosperity has much decayed, and many of the houses are falling into ruins, including the Serai."
 Expansion began only at the end of the 19th century.

 In 1889, 31 Jewish worker families settled in the town, which had no Jewish population at the time.